soblemprolved/InterfaceOfOurOwn/README.md

    `/tags/<tag name>/works?<filter arguments>`
 3. Autocomplete results for tags (any type) and users `/autocomplete/<type>?<search term>`
+4. Bookmarks associated with a tag
+   `/tags/<tag name>/bookmarks?<filter arguments>`
+5. Collections
+   `/collections?<filter arguments>`

 In the future, the following will be implemented, in no particular order:
 1. User login
-2. Bookmarks by tag
-3. Collections
-4. User Profiles (including works and bookmarks)
+2. User Profiles (including works and bookmarks)
-5. ...and much more!
+3. ...and much more!

 ## Example: Fetching a Work
 ### Initialising the client